Managers with VUCA characteristics

 Typical problems with VUCA executives

 You have the impression that they have spoken out on a particular problem, but as you contemplate, you find that they have not quite done so, and you face dilemmas and uncertainty.
 Does this sound familiar to you?

 Obviously, there are different positions along the VUCA leader scale.
 At the top we find toxic leaders.
 They manipulate consciously; they are dangerous not only to the people who report to them, but also to the entire organization.

 But the scale covers a whole range, and to a certain extent, all executives have their VUCA moments.

 The problem is that they do not necessarily realize that they hurt themselves when they trigger a so-called triple shutdown effect.
 This is when their own behavior begins to work against their interests by negatively affecting what they need most of others:

-- Execution: If there is a culture of fear in the organization, if there is no confidence that it is safe to use the maxim "if in doubt, to do the right thing," then in the end the employees will only do what is required and details to execute.
-Just as websites stop working, as they are flooded with multiple concurrent denial-of-service requests, this dynamic can paralyze executives.
-In a successful environment, leaders are supported by smart and responsible execution in the organization.
-They have enabled colleagues to adapt their actions to the context while maintaining the overall direction.
+- Execution: If there is a culture of fear in the organization, if there is no confidence that it is safe to apply the maxim “to do the right thing when in doubt”, then in the end the employees will only do what is required and details need to execute.
+Just as websites stop working when they are flooded with multiple simultaneous denial-of-service requests, this dynamic can paralyze executives.
+In a successful environment, managers are supported by clever and responsible execution in the organization.
+They have empowered colleagues to adapt their actions to the context while maintaining the overall direction.